 - Greater absorption of fat-soluble vitamins (K, D, E, etc).

 - Protection of the glycocalyx.
-A membrane that coats the surface of every cell, and implicated in many areas of health.
+A membrane that coats the surface of every cell, and is implicated in many areas of health.
 Yet easily damaged by sugar intake

 Let’s take a deeper look at some of these carnivore diet benefits.